siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

 3. load the static immediately so it is in place to be used with Docker for each container it creates in their new sets of namespaces [read: use `F flag` for binfmt_misc setup]

+### Setting up Cross-Architecture support

 We are able to achieve these 3 things by using the [docker/binfmt](https://github.com/docker/binfmt) github project.

 The implementation they have works for an amd64 host so I have made a separate image with the qemu-static binaries compiled from the s390x host and posted that multi-arch image to `gmoney23/binfmt`

 You can test this out by first running an image that is from a different platform than yours.

 ##### Linux
 `docker pull --platform amd64 hello-world`